Pomax/are-we-flying/docs/index.md

     // Update our plane's position on the Leaflet map: marker.setLatLng([lat, long]);

-    // And make sure the map stays cented on our plane,
+    // And make sure the map stays centered on our plane,
     // so we don't "fly off the screen": map.setView([lat, long]);